three-cubed/prettypay-demo/prettypay/README.md

 # Prettypay
-### Version 1.0.3
+### Version 1.0.3.1
 <br>
 Prettypay is a web development tool.
 It is a moderately simple simulated payment processing system used with javascript and EJS pages.
-It is designed to be included within the parent directory.
+It is designed to be included within the root/parent directory of a project.
 <br><br>

 ## To use
-First, the Prettypay directory must be cloned and placed in the parent file that you wish to use it in.<br>
+First, the Prettypay directory must be cloned and placed in the root/parent directory that you wish to use it in.<br>

 You will presumably not wish to retain the transaction records of the directory which you cloned, so if applicable, you can delete all information **within** each file in prettypay/records (do not delete the files themselves!).<br>